ccatobs/MODBUS/README.md

    trailing byte.

 Additional dictionary key/value pairs may be provided in the client registry mapping, which are just parsed.
+In order to maintain consistancy amongst the various modbus clients, we suggest to select same denominators for further keys, such as "default value", "unit", "min", and "max".

 The register key has to be in
 the formate: e.g. "30011", "30011/1" or "30011/2" for the leading and trailing